-9. Sid Richardson Museum is located in Sundance Square and houses works from leading Western artists Frederic Remington and Charles M. Russell.
-The American West comes to life through the art and inspires visitors to view Texas history in a new light.
-Free docent-guided tours are offered every Tuesday and Saturday at 2PM and the museum is open Monday - Thursday 9AM - 5PM; Friday - Saturday 9AM - 8PM; and Sunday 12PM - 5PM.
+The Sid Richardson Museum is located in Sundance Square and houses works from leading Western artists Frederic Remington and Charles M. Russell.
+The West comes to life through the art and inspires visitors to view Texas history in a new light.
+These three museums offer free admission.